Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Inclusive education isn't just a philosophy—it's a framework of interconnected practices that appear throughout special education certification exams and professional standards.
+Inclusive education isn't just a philosophy.
+It's a framework of interconnected practices that appear throughout special education certification exams and professional standards.
 You're being tested on your ability to understand how these practices work together to remove barriers, why certain approaches fit specific student needs, and when to apply each strategy.
-The concepts here connect directly to IDEA mandates, least restrictive environment requirements, and evidence-based intervention models.
+The concepts here connect directly to IDEA mandates, least restrictive environment (LRE) requirements, and evidence-based intervention models.

-Don't just memorize definitions—know what each practice accomplishes and how it relates to the others.
+Don't just memorize definitions.
+Know what each practice accomplishes and how it relates to the others.
 Can you explain why UDL differs from differentiated instruction?
 Do you understand when accommodations are appropriate versus modifications?
 These distinctions matter on exams and, more importantly, in real classrooms where you'll make these decisions daily.

 These practices establish the foundational structures that make learning accessible before individual problems arise.
 By designing environments and curricula with flexibility built in, educators reduce the need for reactive interventions.

-Compare: UDL vs. PBIS—both are proactive, universal frameworks designed to support all learners before problems emerge.
+Compare: UDL vs. PBIS: Both are proactive, universal frameworks designed to support all learners before problems emerge.
 UDL addresses academic access while PBIS addresses behavioral expectations.
 If asked to design a comprehensive inclusive classroom, you'd implement both simultaneously.

 These strategies allow educators to adjust teaching in real-time based on student performance and needs.
 The key mechanism is ongoing assessment informing immediate instructional decisions.

-Compare: Differentiated instruction vs. co-teaching—differentiation is what you do (adjust instruction), while co-teaching is how you deliver it (collaborative teaching structures).
+Compare: Differentiated instruction vs. co-teaching: Differentiation is what you do (adjust instruction), while co-teaching is how you deliver it (collaborative teaching structures).
 A co-taught classroom should feature differentiated instruction; they're complementary, not competing approaches.

 These practices fulfill mandated obligations under IDEA and ensure students receive legally required services.
 Compliance with federal law requires documentation, collaboration, and regular review.